 This blog went through many iterations.

-- It started as a Jekyll site hosted on Github Pages (replacing an old blog hosted on Blogger, which was just a list UTAU cover announcements),
+It started as a Jekyll site hosted on Github Pages (replacing an old blog hosted on Blogger, which was just a list of UTAU cover announcements),

 Now I’ve added another layer: content is now written in Org mode and converted to Pollen Markup with ox-pollen.